The Georgia DNR Board of Directors

 Mr. Lambert is president of the Lambert Company.
 He is a member of the North Georgia Mountains Authority, the Young Harris College Board of Trustees and former member of the Young Harris Alumni Board and the Henry County Employee Review Board.
 He earned an associate degree from Young Harris College and a bachelor’s degree from the University of Georgia.
 He served in the U.S. Marine Corps.
 He and his wife, Mary Lynn, have three children and one grandchild.
 They reside in McDonough.

-Mr. Bagwell, managing member of Homestead Investments, LLC, is a fourth generation Hall County resident.
+Mr. William Bagwell, Jr., managing member of Homestead Investments, LLC, is a fourth generation Hall County resident.
 In addition to Homestead Investments, LLC, he currently manages property for Northeast Georgia Real Estate.
-He is involved in a family timber operation, and previously owned and operated Homestead Farms, Canon, Georgia.
+He is involved in a family timber operation.
+He previously owned and operated Homestead Farms in Canon, Georgia.
 While employed at the Greater Hall Chamber of Commerce in Gainesville, he held the offices of Vice President of Economic Development, Vice President of Existing Industry and Vice President of Government Affairs.
 Mr. Bagwell is a Deacon of the First Baptist Church in Gainesville and a member of the Gainesville and Hall County Economic Development Council.
-He also serves on the North Georgia Mountains Authority, the First Century Bank, Lanier Technical College Foundation and Greater Hall Chamber of Commerce Board of Directors.
+He also serves on the Greater Hall Chamber of Commerce Board of Directors.
 Mr. Bagwell is a member of the Georgia Board of Natural Resources.
 He is a graduate of Presbyterian College, Clinton, South Carolina.
-He, his wife and 2 children reside in Hall County, Georgia.
+He, his wife and 2 children live in Hall County, Georgia.

 Nancy A. Addison